bionicles/bp/README.md

 ```
 git clone https://github.com/bionicles/bp

-// run the app
+// open two terminals.
+In one, run the app:
-make dev
+make up

-// watch the code and re-test automatically
+// In the second, re-test on save:
+make demon
 ```

 ### Tests